 Here are a few sour cherry varieties to consider:

 Early Richmond: a small, round, bright red cherry with a tart-acidy flavor.
 This is an amarelle-type cherry used for making jams, pies, jellies, and preserves.
 Early harvest.

 English Morello: a deep red-black skinned cherry that is large, tender, and juicy.
 This morello-type cherry is slightly tart.
 It freezes well and is an excellent choice for pie.
 Late harvest.

 Meteor: a large, pale red skinned cherry with yellow flesh that is mildly acidic; amarelle type.
 Late harvest.

-Montmorency: considered the best pie cherry, this is a medium to large, round, bright red-skinned cherry with soft, yellow flesh and a mildly acidic, tart flavor.
+Montmorency: considered the best pie cherry, this is a medium to large, round, bright red-skinned cherry with a soft, yellow flesh and a mildly acidic, tart flavor.
 Montmorency (named after a valley in the Ile-de-France) can be canned.
-It is a amarelle-type cherry.
+It is an amarelle-type cherry.
 Early harvest.

 North Star: similar to Montmorency with bright red to mahogany skin, tart-juicy red flesh.
 Morello-type cherry.
 Late harvest.